danny-avila/LibreChat/docs/install/configuration/ai_setup.md

 * `PLUGINS_USE_AZURE`: If set to "true" or any truthy value, this will enable the program to use Azure with the Plugins endpoint.
 * `AZURE_API_KEY`: Your Azure API key must be set with an environment variable.

+**Important:**
+- If using `AZURE_OPENAI_BASEURL`, you should not specify instance and deployment names instead of placeholders as the plugin request will fail.

 ---